sofiapylnyk/Cursova2023/README.md

-An online tic tac toe made using Node.js and WebSockets.
+An online game "tic tac toe" made using Node.js and WebSockets.

 1. Install the dependencies:
 `npm install`